nealbob/nealbob.github.io/_posts/2014-12-5-parallelcomp.md

     return S
 {% endhighlight %}

-For each process we create both a: `Queue` object (to receive the outputs) and an argument tuple.
+For each process we create both a: `Queue` object and an argument tuple.
 To create a process we call `multiprocessing.Process`,  passing the target function `simulate` and the arguments.

 We execute processes by calling the `start()` method.
 Note this is non-blocking: the interpreter won't wait for a process to complete before executing the next instruction.
 To force the interpreter to pause until a process finishes we call the `join()` method.
-We collect the results from the `Queues` with the `get()` method.
+We collect the results from the `Queue` instances with the `get()` method.
 Finally, we stack the results into a single array.

 Note that the target needs to be a Python function.
 Cython code can run in multiple processes, but only  within a Python 'wrapper' function.
 Be aware though, that converting large Python numpy arrays into Cython memoryviews can involve additional overhead.
 Where this becomes a problem, you have two options: don't use memoryviews (adopt the older [Cython numpy array syntax](http://docs.cython.org/0.14/src/tutorial/numpy.html)) or try threads (see here).

 Anyway, lets time it in `IPython`